Carl-Tallman-95/The-Movie-Quiz/README.md

 ![This is an image](assets/images/readme_images/)

-- The Quiz Question Number / The Quiz Current Question
+- The Quiz Question Number
     - Displayed on the top of every question, this function will allow the user to know what question they are on and know how many question are left.
     - The question number will uppdate by one when the user clicks on an answer and is taken to the next question.
     - The question number is displayed first for a better user experience and design.